2-switch: transition and stability on forests and pseudofests: Stability and interval property

 \begin{theorem} The matching number and the edge-covering number have the interval property. \end{theorem}

 \begin{proof} It follows from \Cref{matching_stable} and \Cref{edgecover_stable,stable_implies_int_prop}. \end{proof}

-The \textbf{rank} and \textbf{nullity} of a graph are the rank and nullity of its adjacency matrix.
+The \emph{rank} and \emph{nullity} of a graph $G$, denoted by $\rank(G)$ and $\mnull(G)$ respectively, are the rank and nullity of its adjacency matrix.
 It is known that $\rank(F)=2\mu(F)$, for any forest $F$ (see \cite{Bevis,Gutman}).
-Combining this fact with the rank-nullity theorem from linear algebra and the interval property of $\mu$ in $\mathcal{F}(d)$, we get the following result.
+Combining this fact with the rank-nullity theorem from linear algebra (i.e., $\rank(G)+\mnull(G)=|V(G)|$) and the interval property of $\mu$ in $\mathcal{F}(d)$, we get the following result.

 \begin{corollary} Let $F$ be a forest and let \(\tau\) be an f-switch on \(F\).
 Then, \end{corollary}

 \begin{proof} It follows from the previous discussion. \end{proof}